top of page

 Eligibility: Rising Junior or Senior in high school, U.S. Citizen

-Program Dates: June 1st to August 1st
+Program Dates: May – August

 The US Department of the Interior offers two kinds of internships to High School Students.
 The first is an indefinite intern – who will work for at least a year and may potentially work beyond a year.
 The second is an Intern not-to-extend, who is expected to work short-term.
 Regardless of which type of internship you take with them, the role will entail an individual development plan which centers on developing various skills for the intern as well as helping set career goals.
 This internship offers a preview of land conservation, management, and protection policy.